Interpreting 95 GeV di-photon/$b\bar{b}$ excesses as a lightest Higgs boson of the MRSSM: Confronting with experimental observations

 \subsection{Higgs sector}

-The Higgs sector of the model was checked against experimental data using \FS interface to \HT.\footnote{The release of \FS interface to \texttt{HiggsTools} is in preparation.
+The Higgs sector of the model was checked against experimental data using \FS interface to \HT.\footnote{The release of \FS interface to \HT and \LL is in preparation.
 A preliminary version can be obtained from \href{https://github.com/FlexibleSUSY/FlexibleSUSY/tree/feature-HiggsTools-interface}{https://github.com/FlexibleSUSY/FlexibleSUSY/tree/feature-HiggsTools-interface}.} The validity of any parameter point is assessed by comparing its $\chi^2$ with the minimal $\chi^2$ in the SM.
 In the SM we find the minimal value $\chi^2_{\text{SM}} = 151.55$ at the Higgs boson mass of 125.25 GeV (all of the numbers use \texttt{HiggsSignals} database v1.1 and assume 3\% uncertainty on the Higgs mass prediction in the BSM model).
-The allowed region in the parameter space at 95\% C.L.\ corresponds to $\Delta \chi^2 \equiv \chi^2 - \chi^2_{\text{SM}} \lesssim 5.99$.\footnote{This criterion for calculating the allowed region is recommended by Ref.~\cite{Biekotter:2023oen}} Tab.~\ref{tab:ht} shows the $p$-values for both BMPs computed from this $\Delta \chi^2$ for 2-degrees of freedom.
-Both points are within $2\sigma$, though more than $1\sigma$ away, so if the LHC anomalies persist while the measurements of SM-like Higgs boson improve, this solution might become disfavoured.
+The allowed region in the parameter space at 95\% C.L.\ corresponds to $\Delta \chi^2 \equiv \chi^2 - \chi^2_{\text{SM}} \lesssim 5.99$.\footnote{This criterion for calculating the allowed region is recommended by Ref.~\cite{Biekotter:2023oen}} Tab.~\ref{tab:ht} shows the $p$-values for both BMPs computed from this $\Delta \chi^2$ for 2-degrees of freedom.\footnote{BMPs were also checked for SM-like Higgs bosons using \LL \cite{Bernon:2015hsa,Kraml:2019sis,Bertrand:2020lyb} v2.1 with database 22.01-beta.1 obtaining $p$-values of 0.159 (BMP7) and 0.0846 (BMP8).} Both points are within $2\sigma$, though more than $1\sigma$ away, so if the LHC anomalies persist while the measurements of SM-like Higgs boson improve, this solution might become disfavoured.
 The points also predict a roughly SM-like $h_2 Z \gamma$ coupling, which is of no consequence now \cite{ATLAS:2023yqk} but might become important once the precision of this measurement increases and statistically significant deviation is observed.